thedannywahl/snapomatic/README.md

 ### Debugging
 Add the flag `--log` for robust console debugging.

+Logging will output the current configuration, program args, executable paths, as well as information for each screenshot created when parsing the input CSV file.

 ## Modules
 * [Chrome Launcher](https://github.com/GoogleChrome/chrome-launcher) automates launching headless Chrome in a streamlined way.